 The earning potential for these roles depends upon such factors as the size of the company you work for and the size of the team you are managing.

-Generally, when you start out on this career path, you can expect to be earn around $60,000 per annum.
+Generally, when you start out on this career path, you can expect to earn around $60,000 per annum.
 With years of experience under your belt and with additional responsibilities, you could start earning upwards of $100,000 per annum.
-These kinds of salaries tend to get offered by middle sized companies.
+These kinds of salaries tend to get offered by middle-sized companies.
 The upper limit to this slab may be stretched a little at larger companies.

-As with most other career paths, the chief point to keep in mind is that your earning potential is directly proportional to your level of knowhow, and whether the expertise is kept up-to-date with market trends and industry-developments.
+As with most other career paths, the chief point to keep in mind is that your earning potential is directly proportional to your level of knowhow and whether the expertise is kept up-to-date with market trends and industry developments.
 Consider taking extra courses to reskill, in case old skills have fallen into disuse.
-Besides, a training\certification course would also demonstrate proof of commitment to prospective employers.
+Besides, an ITIL certification course would also demonstrate proof of commitment to prospective employers.